rushilsingh/programs/README.md

 I wrote these as practice/training for my work projects.

-I am not able to publicly share any of my work projects because those are not my intellectual property.
+I am not able to publicly share any of my work projects because those are not my intellectual property and are restrictively licensed.